mauritselzinga-mx/docs/content/en/docs/refguide/general/studio-pro-overview.md

 ## 1 Introduction

 Mendix Studio Pro is a tool for creating, viewing, and editing your Mendix applications.
+You can run Studio Pro both on Windows and macOS

 One Studio Pro instance can have only one app open at a time, but you can open two Studio Pro instances when necessary.